dragonfire535/xiao/README.md

 * **typing-test:** See how fast you can type a sentence in a given time limit.
 * **waldo:** Try to find Waldo with spoiler tags!
 * **whos-that-pokemon:** Guess who that Pokémon is.
+* **will-you-press-the-button:** Responds with a random "Will You Press The Button?" dilemma.

 ### Multi-Player Games: